• Skip to primary navigation

 1. Allow it to cool completely before serving.

-1. Pour the cooled sauce over the pudding.
+1. Pour the cooled sauce over the pudding and serve hot.

 Substitutions